Back to Projects

 Due to these significant constructability issues, Powerlink has investigated an alternative corridor between the Burdekin River and Reid River.
 This corridor takes into consideration these topographical constraints and extensive field investigations.
 Engagement with community, landholders and Traditional Owners will further refine and inform this corridor.

-The feedback received during this consultation period will be used to refine the corridor and infrastructure location and ensure we have fully considered all matters of importance.
-Powerlink will release a Final Corridor Report late 2024.
+The feedback received during this consultation period will be used to refine the corridor and substation location and ensure we have considered all matters of importance.
+Powerlink will release the Final Corridor Report in Q1 of 2025.

 In September 2022, the Queensland Coordinator-General published an evaluation report on the project’s Environmental Impact Statement (EIS) determining the project could proceed, subject to conditions, and was referred to the Australian Government for approval.